Close

 What can I use to help a student with Year 9 and 11 and 13 future choices?

-First to say is that if it’s a Year 10 or 11 or sixth former in a real muddle, let me Mrs Latham know.
+First to say is that if it’s a Year 10 or 11 or sixth former in a real muddle, let me Ms Penney know.
 She can offer a full 60 minute interview if needed, and she works between 1-3 days a week up until the May half term, depending on need and her other roles.